Media Resources

 The NTSB will maintain a media relations presence on scene for as long as circumstances warrant, usually 2 to 5 days.

-After that, information will be released from Media Relations in Washington, D.C. through Twitter @ntsb_newsroom and on ntsb.gov.
+After that, information will be released from Media Relations in Washington, D.C. through Twitter/X @ntsb_newsroom and other social media channels and on ntsb.gov.

 In an aviation accident, the cockpit voice recorder and flight data recorder, known as the “black boxes,” are transported as quickly as possible to NTSB headquarters in Washington for readout.
-Photo opportunities of those recorders are sometimes arranged by Media Relations in Washington, but any factual information relating to those recorders usually will be released by the investigative team at the accident site.
+Recorders and other digital sources are also gathered and analyzed in other modes as well.
+Photo opportunities of those recorders are sometimes arranged by Media Relations in Washington.

 Note: The NTSB is prohibited by law from releasing the audio from the cockpit voice recorder.
-The NTSB provides only a written transcript.
-Do not confuse CVR audio with publicly available air-traffic-control recordings.
+Reporters should not confuse CVR audio with publicly available air-traffic-control recordings.
+The NTSB provides only a written transcript of the CVR that will be available later in the investigation.
+However, carefully vetted informational bullets on initial readouts may be released on-scene.

 Families